Blogs | Health

 How air quality impacts COPD

-Weather and air pollution are two of the most common triggers for chronic obstructive pulmonary disease (COPD) and asthma symptoms, but unfortunately are also the most difficult to control.
+Living with asthma and COPD, weather and air pollution are two of the most common triggers for chronic obstructive pulmonary disease (COPD) and asthma symptoms, but unfortunately are also the most difficult to control.

 Research by the Asthma and Allergy Foundation of America shows that four in 10 asthmatics are more likely to have an acute episode on high pollution summer days than on other normal days.
 Asthma UK reports that two-thirds of asthmatics say poor air quality makes their condition worse.

 Unfortunately, the climates in Thailand, Hong Kong and Dubai, UAE, are not ideal for people with respiratory conditions, and all three have other causes of asthma, such as high pollution levels.
 “The weather conditions in the UAE can trigger and aggravate asthma because of the high level of humidity and extensive use of uncleaned central air-conditioning systems in houses or offices that haven’t been cleaned,” says Dr Trilok Chand, of Burjeel Hospital, UAE.

 Humidity is thought to carry more pollutants and moulds into the air and also make it more difficult to breath because the air itself is heavier.
 Industrial growth is another factor; the government of Hong Kong says street-level pollution and regional smog are its biggest pollution challenges, and urges people to check its live air quality index before going outside.
 In urban parts of Thailand, factory and vehicle pollution create a layer of smog that irritates the airways and lungs.